salazardenise/neural_networks/README.md

 ---

 ## [makemore](https://www.youtube.com/watch?v=PaCmpygFfXo&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=2&ab_channel=AndrejKarpathy)
-A neural net that will learn to make more of whatever dataset is supplied.
+makemore is a neural net that will learn to make more of whatever dataset is supplied.

 Under the hood, makemore is a character level language model.
 It treats every single line as an example and each example is a sequence of individual characters.
 It knows how to predict the next character in a sequence.
 ```